 Both platforms have their pros and cons.
 But to choose the better one between Shopify vs Magento is really up to your situation.
 For example, your strategic plan, what your product is, resources, size of business.
 For small-size to middle-size businesses, both Shopify and Magento are good for you.

 Shopify is super friendly and easy to use, so if you have standard products, only 1 or 2 storefronts, a medium-size product list, and no tech team or specialist.
 Shopify is the best choice for you.
 The monthly expense for Shopify & Paid Add-on is acceptable for the majority of small to middle businesses.

 If you have complex products, multi-store or multi-brand, huge amount of SKU, I will give you the Free to use Magento Open source.
 Free to use edition but still very powerful.
-Despite it might be hard to get used to, the Magento Open source can provide you limitless customization possibilities along with full control over your website.
+Despite it might be hard to get used to, the Magento can provide you limitless customization possibilities along with full control over your website.
 That makes it a brilliant choice for ecommerce businesses.